top of page

-Shockwave Therapy for Tennis / Golfer's elbow?
+Advanced Shockwave Therapy in Highams Park for Tennis / Golfer's elbow (epicondylitis)

 Epicondylitis is a condition that causes pain and tenderness on the bony bumps of the elbow (called epicondyles), where the forearm muscles attach via tendons.